ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 Foundation classes.
 They're not included as part of the framework proper in order to keep the framework size down.

-You can find them in [RACExtensions][].
+You can find them in [ReactiveCocoaFramework/ReactiveCocoa][].
 To use them, simply add them directly to your project as needed.

 ## Asynchronous Backtraces